chavolla/GettingCleaningDataProject/README.md

 ##Data extraction and formating explanation
  Datasets from train and test folders are merged in to a dataset, also the information about the activity and subject are merged to the corresponding rows.

- For this project all the columns containing information regarding the **mean** and **standard deviation** is extracted from the original data set.
-The columns refering to **meanFreq** (mean frequency) is excluded since it refers to a weighted average.
+ For this project all the columns containing information regarding the **mean** and **standard deviation** are extracted from the original data set.
+The columns refering to **meanFreq** (mean frequency) are excluded since they refer to a weighted average.

- The columns names are reformated to create a more readable name using the following rules:
+ The columns names are reformated to create more readable names using the following rules:

   - **Acc** turns to Acceleration, since it is really the measure obtained from the accelerometer
   - **Gyro** turns to Rotation, since it is the measure obtained from the Gyroscope